MicrosoftDocs/win32/desktop-src/properties/props-system-devices-aepcontainer-modelids.md

 ---
-Description: List of Model Ids for the device.
+description: List of Model Ids for the device.
 Each Model Id is a Guid in string form. ms.assetid: f87b2939-3f9f-40da-9557-3bbdc147261b
 title: System.Devices.AepContainer.ModelIds
 ms.topic: article